day8/re-frame/docs/Flows.md

 #### What about caching?
 I thought subscriptions were optimized this way.

 Subscriptions have a hidden caching mechanism, which stores the value as long as there is a component in the render tree which uses it.
 Basically, when a component calls `subscribe`, re-frame sets up a callback.
 When that component unmounts, this callback deletes the stored value.
 It removes the subscription from the graph, so that it will no longer recalculate.
-This is a form of [reference counting](https://en.wikipedia.org/wiki/Reference_counting) - once the last subscribing component unmounts, then the→
+This is a form of [reference counting](https://en.wikipedia.org/wiki/Reference_counting) - once the last subscribing component unmounts, then the subscription is freed.

 This often works as intended, and nothing gets in our way.
 It's elegant in a sense - a view requires certain values, and those values only matter when the view exists.
 And vice versa.
 But when these values are expensive to produce or store, their existence starts to matter.
 The fact that some view is creating and destroying them starts to seem arbitrary.
 Subscriptions don't *need* to couple their behavior with that of their calling components.